wp-plugins/51degreesmobi/README.txt

 If you have set up FTP access:

 *  Go to Wordpress admin, mouse over plugins, click "Add new", then click "Upload" at the top of the screen.

 *  Click "choose file", find the zip file, and click "install now", then follow the on-screen instructions.

 If you have not set up FTP access, or if there are problems with the above:

 *  Unzip the solution to /wp-content/plugins/

 2. After completing either of the above, to change settings:

 *  Open the Wordpress admin dashboard.

 *  Select Plugins > Installed Plugins

 *  Underneath 51Degrees.mobi Device Detection, select 'Activate'

 *  Select Settings > 51Degrees.mobi

 *  Create rules to handle different types of mobile device.
-See user guide for details [51Degrees.mobi](http://51degrees.mobi/Support/Documentation/PHP/Wordpress.aspx "Wordpress User Guide").
+[See user guide for details](http://51degrees.mobi/Support/Documentation/PHP/Wordpress.aspx "Wordpress User Guide").

 **Theme Developers**

 1. After selecting settings:

 *  Go to your theme's folder (By default: 'twentyeleven')

 *  Open the index.php file and within a php tag add:

 `echo $_51D['IsMobile'];`

 *  You should see the value "TRUE" or "FALSE".

 *  Use the $_51D variable as expected.

 == Frequently Asked Questions ==